Post

 });

-1. Real-Time Updates: Write-time aggregation enables applications to listen for changes in aggregated values, providing users with immediate feedback without the need for re-querying the database.
+1. Real-Time Updates: Your application can listen for changes in aggregated values, providing instant feedback without additional queries.

-• Offline access to aggregated data is essential for enhancing user experience.
+• Offline access to aggregated data is important

-• You need to implement complex aggregation logic that cannot be easily handled by simple queries.
+• You need complex aggregation logic that goes beyond simple queries

 Conclusion